hossameldinmi/file_size/README.md

 ---

-A lightweight and intuitive Dart package for handling file size conversions and formatting.
-Convert between bytes, kilobytes, megabytes, gigabytes, and terabytes with ease, and format them for human-readable display.
+A lightweight and intuitive Dart package for file size conversions and formatting them for human-readable display.
+Convert between bytes, kilobytes, megabytes, gigabytes, and terabytes using constructors or convenient extension methods.
+Supports arithmetic operations, comparisons, and localization for a complete file size handling solution.

 ## Features